voxcraft/voxcraft-sim/README.md

 This repo is one of the three parts of voxcraft software.

-1. [voxcraft-sim](https://github.com/voxcraft/voxcraft-sim): A highly parallelized physics engine that can simulate the voxel-based soft robots.
+1. [**voxcraft-sim**](https://github.com/voxcraft/voxcraft-sim): A highly parallelized physics engine that can simulate the voxel-based soft robots.
 This part utilizes CUDA and GPU.

-2. voxcraft-evo: The evolutionary algorithms that can automatically design voxel-based soft robots.
+2. [**voxcraft-evo**](https://github.com/voxcraft/voxcraft-evo): An evolutionary design package for automatically designing voxel-based soft robots.

-3. [voxcraft-viz](https://github.com/voxcraft/voxcraft-viz): The visualization tool that can playback the history file produced by voxcraft-sim, and it can used for manually design bots and run it in a CPU-based physics engine.
+3. [**voxcraft-viz**](https://github.com/voxcraft/voxcraft-viz): A visualization tool that can playback a history file produced by voxcraft-sim.
+Voxcraft-viz was originally forked from [voxcad](https://github.com/jonhiller/VoxCAD) and can also be used to manually design soft robots using voxcad's original CPU-based physics engine.

-Learn more about the whole voxcraft project (not just software) to get a bigger picture, please refer to: https://voxcraft.github.io/
+Learn more about the voxcraft project, and how to build simulated designs using soft robot blocks, please refer to: https://voxcraft.github.io/

 # Installation